-To make sure this happens we advise to activate the "Enable engine speed control" or " Enable N_variable" with wire 5149 in connector 4D (see chapter 12.6: "Connector 4C (CF XF series bulkhead - ESC)").
+To make sure this happens we advise to activate the "Enable engine speed control" or " Enable N_variable" with wire 5149 in connector 4D (see chapter 12.6: "Connector 4C ESC system").

 Note: In fire engine application the use of this function may differ from that in other vehicle applications.